ansible/workshops/exercises/ansible_rhel/1.7-role/README.md

 Create the HTML content that will be served by the webserver.

-  - Create an web.html file in the "src" directory of the role, `files`:
+  - Create the `web.html` file in the "src" directory of the role, `files`:

 ```bash
 [student<X>@ansible ansible-files]$ echo 'simple vhost index' > ~/ansible-files/roles/apache_vhost/files/web.html